Credentials: Managing partner of Arizon Abogados S.L.P. and the head of the shipping and trade team.

 Felipe has been engaged on seminars at the Nautical Institute (England) and for commodities in El Cairo (Egypt).
 Dr. Arizon is permanent counsel of both the Ship Agent and Port Operators Association of Malaga and of the Malaga Custom’s Agents Bar.
 He is supporting member of the LMAA, member of the ASCAME’s working commissions, of the Port Services Commission of the Malaga Port Authority.

 Felipe Arizon is The Spanish editor and member of Forwarderlaw.com as well as The Founder of Shiparrested.com network.

-Most recent cases of importance include; two arbitration disputes before the Spanish Arbitration Associations; a collision case in the South of Spain; consulting work for several clients before the European Commission (Brussels) regarding food and competition law; the enforcement of mortgages on behalf of several foreign shipping banks; two marine salvage disputes; the Court of Appeal judgment in R. v S. regarding a transnational dispute involving litigation before the Spanish Courts as well as before the High Courts of Justice in London; two ship sale & purchase files for Roro vessels; assisting different claimants to collect or secure their claims in Spain by the arrest of ships; various sale of goods arbitrations for biofuels in Spain and overseas; the enforcement overseas of two Paris awards.
+Most recent cases of importance include; providing day to day legal advice to significant players of the commodity markets; ship agents, ship yards, London and Scandinavian P&I Clubs; three London arbitrations on different disputes arising from sales contract; two arbitration disputes before the Spanish Arbitration Associations; a collision case in the South of Spain; consulting work for several clients before the European Commission (Brussels) regarding food and competition law; the enforcement of mortgages on behalf of several foreign shipping banks; marine salvage disputes; the Court of Appeal judgment in R. v S. regarding a transnational dispute involving litigation before the Spanish Courts as well as before the High Courts of Justice in London; two ship sale & purchase files for Roro vessels; assisting different claimants to collect or secure their claims in Spain by the arrest of ships; various sale of goods arbitrations for biofuels in Spain and overseas; the enforcement overseas of two Paris awards.